bentoml/CLIP-API-service/README.md

 * `--model_name` : Name of the CLIP model.
 Use `list_models` to see the list of available model.
 Default: `openai/clip-vit-large-patch14`

 #### `build`
-Build a Bento with the model of your choice
+Builds a Bento with the model of your choice

 Arguments:
 * `--model_name` : Name of the CLIP model.
 Use `list_models` to see the list of available model.
 Default: `openai/clip-vit-large-patch14`